-During the twelve months ended 31 March 2019, we continued to experience a decline in UDA delivery rates with respect to the NHS dentistry services provided by mydentist.
-Our UDA delivery rate, after temporary and permanent handbacks, for the contract year ending 31 March 2019 was 85.7% compared to 86.1% for the year ended 31 March 2018, 90.4% for the year ended 31 March 2017, 92.4% for the year ended 31 March 2016 and an average UDA delivery rate of 96.8% for the five years ended 31 March 2015.
-Before handbacks, our UDA delivery rate for the year ended 31 March 2019 was 80.0% compared to 82.7% for the year ended 31 March 2018.
-This reduction in UDA delivery rates in our core business of NHS dentistry services resulted in a decline in revenue and therefore impacted EBITDA before non-underlying items for the year, with each 1% increase or decrease in UDA delivery equating to an increase or decrease of approximately £1.7 million in EBITDA before non-underlying items.
+During the twelve months ended 31 March 2020, we continued to experience a decline in UDA delivery rates with respect to the NHS dentistry services provided by {my}dentist.
+Our UDA delivery rate, after temporary and permanent handbacks, for the contract year ending 31 March 2020 was 81.5% compared to 85.7% for the year ended 31 March 2019, 86.1% for the year ended 31 March 2018, 90.4% for the year ended 31 March 2017, 92.4% for the year ended 31 March 2016 and an average UDA delivery rate of 96.8% for the five years ended 31 March 2015.
+Before handbacks, our UDA delivery rate for the year ended 31 March 2020 was 79.3% compared to 80.0% for the year ended 31 March 2019.
+The long term reduction in UDA delivery rates in our core business of NHS dentistry services resulted in a decline in revenue and therefore impacted EBITDA before non-underlying items in previous years.
+The decrease in FY2020 related to a reduction in the number of in-year handbacks.

-We believe that this decline in our UDA delivery rates is a result of a number of factors leading to dentists wanting to reduce the number of UDAs they are willing to complete in a year and the number of hours they are willing to provide for NHS services and a decrease in the number of exempt patients we treat in each year.
+We believe that this decline in our UDA delivery rates is a result of a number of factors leading to dentists wanting to reduce the number of UDAs they are willing to complete in a year and the number of hours they are willing to provide for NHS services.
+There has also been a decrease in the number of exempt patients we treat in each year.
 These factors, along with the steps we have taken to improve patient choice which has contributed to growth in our private revenues have reduced the volume of UDAs completed.
-In order to deliver the same volume of NHS treatment, mydentist needs to recruit more dentists.
+In order to deliver the same volume of NHS treatment, {my}dentist needs to recruit more dentists.
 There is no guarantee that we will be able to recruit sufficient dentists to address the decline, or that we will continue to be able to recruit dentists at a sufficient rate to replace leavers.
+The Covid-19 outbreak may make the United Kingdom a less attractive option for overseas dentists in the future.